fsbondtec/kicad-mcp/docs/visualize_path_schematic.md

 This will provide:
 - colored lines in the svg file
-- small thumbnail of the path in your claude response
+- visual and interactive of the svg with the path in your claude response
 - you can choose your own color